Integral Transformations for Conformally Invariant Celestial Amplitudes

 The organization of the paper is as follows.
-In Section~\ref{prelim}, we review scattering amplitudes and celestial amplitudes, and present the three- and four-point celestial gluon amplitudes.
+In Section~\ref{prelim}, we review scattering amplitudes and celestial amplitudes, and present the three- and four-point celestial gluon and graviton amplitudes.
 Section~\ref{construct} is devoted to the construction of the integral transformation and its inverse, beginning with the three- and four-point cases and subsequently generalizing to the $n$-point case.
 In Section~\ref{TestFor}, we demonstrate that, under the integral transformation introduced in Section~\ref{construct}, the transformed celestial amplitudes naturally emerge the conditions required for conformal invariance.
 Explicit calculations are presented for the three-, four-, and $n$-point cases.
+In Section \ref{comment}, we show the explicit relations between physical data of external particle $(\Delta_j,J_j)$ and the new variables $(s_j,\bar{s}_j)$.
 Finally, we summarize our findings and discuss future directions in Section~\ref{conclusion}.